duythanhuu/DrawApp/README.md

 # DrawApp
-Use with GRBL control for drawing with servo.
+Use with GRBL control for drawing.